mattcooperdev/coopgarms/TESTING.md

 ## Bugs and Fixes During the Development Process

-* Issue - Register form was returning ValuError as didn't return HttpResponse object when invalid data was input to create a User.
+* Issue - Receving 404 error when trying to access Wishlist
-* Fix - In register function the render return was incorrectly indented when the if statement wasn't met.
+* Fix - In wishlist view the render return was incorrectly indented.
 Amending this resolved the issue and user validation was restored.

-* Issue - When submitting a new post an integrity error for a duplicate primary key was being shown.
-The duplicate being created was an empty string, causing an error for the super().save() method when calling the form_valid function.
+* Issue - Order not rendering on bag page.
-* Fix - Creating a save function in the Post model which looked at the newly-created slug, stripping any empty space and replacing with a hyphen, then calling the super().save() resolved the issue.
+* Fix - When creating the snippets for the bag templates, a mssing closing bracket on p element caused the whole page to not render.
+Adding this resolved the issue.

-* Issue - When TinyMCE widget was installed in the Create Post view, when you tried to submit a post with all required fields filled the submit request was not working.
+* Issue - Stripe payment div not rendering
-* Fix - Setting the content CharField in the Post model to blank="null" resolved the issue.
+* Fix - Directory for stripe elements Js file was in the wrong place, showing further down the tree as expected.
+Moving the directory up one branch resolved the issue.

-* Issue - Featured image field was not uploading related media to cloudinary when creating a Post, thus not replacing the masthead placeholder image as desired.
-* Fix - Adding the necessary enctype="multipart/form-data" to the relevant forms sent images to cloudinary and therefore to the related post.
+* Issue - Missing logo in nav in certain pages
+* Fix - The url used was only looking up one directory (with the help of ```../``` but when going deeper into urls this would not suffice.
+Using Django's in-built ```{MEDIA_URL}``` before the file name resolved the issue.

+One issue that is still outstanding is the issue of a floating footer on some pages.
+With using bootstrap 4 a sitcky footer is possible, but die to layout schematic on some of the pages this cut off some important elements.
+It was too late into development to move to Bootstrap 5, where the footer classes are more reliable, in fear of breaking other parts of the layout, so it is a grievance that is still there.
+I will strive to resolve the issue as I continue to work on the Site.

 # Wave Aim Accessibility checker:
-* After resolving low contrast issues and several missing alt tags, the WAVE report now comes back clear of all errors and contrast issues along all pages.
+* Their is some low contrast warning in the report due to the use of an overlay on some of the pages.
+This overlay is hidden at site laod so I do not see it as a concern.
+The WAVE report now comes back clear of all major errors.
 <details>
 <summary>Expand</summary>